 Both sentences are composed of the exact same words; however, the added emphasis changes the sentences' meaning.
 To avoid confusion, you can easily indicate the desired emphasis by bolding, italicizing, or underlining words in your script.

-Furthermore, you may need the voice talent to pause at certain points in the script.
-For example, if the above sentence is meant to accompany an onscreen presentation in which an arrow appears pointing out first the dermis and then the hypodermis, you may prefer the voice talent to pause after "dermis" and after "hypodermis".
+Furthermore, you may need the voice actor to pause at certain points in the script.
+For example, if the above sentence is meant to accompany an onscreen presentation in which an arrow appears pointing out first the dermis and then the hypodermis, you may prefer the voice actor to pause after "dermis" and after "hypodermis".
 In this case, you can indicate the required pause in brackets.
 For example:

 Finally, if you want certain parts of the script read in a certain tone, you can specify the tone in brackets, as well: